How to greet in Arabic

 To include some extra Arabic phrases in your conversation, why not include:

-Goodbye = Wa’a Salama
+Goodbye = Ma’a Salama

 How are you? = Kaeef Halak